Hodariad/OpenCart_Manual-Testing-Project/README.md

-# OpenCart Manual Testing Project
+# OpenCart Manual Testing Project: https://demo.opencart.com/en-gb?route=common/home

 ## Overview
 This project involves manual testing of core features in an OpenCart-based e-commerce platform.
 The objective is to verify that all functionalities perform as expected across different devices and browsers.